mt809/SimpleReceiver/README.md

 # SimpleReceiver
-Simple receiver python application to be used with MyoCommand
+Simple receiver python application to be used with HelloMyoSwift(MyoCommand)